noamsauerutley/noamsauerutley/README.md

 I live in ~~Texas~~ ~~Brooklyn~~ Bermuda & use they/them pronouns.

 If you're an emerging developer (especially y'all who are underrepresented or coming from non-traditional backgrounds in tech), please feel free to email me directly at noamsauerutley@gmail.com if you have any questions or want to chat.
 Also: please know that I dedicate a limited amount of time to online comms, so it may be a bit before I can get back to you.

-Please excuse me from inclusion in any "Girls who code" / "Women in STEM" content, and from requests for mentorship as such.
-I simply do not have requisite relevant experience.